Tanmayahuja71/Object-Detection/README.md

 ### 3. Car Counter
 Similar to the People Counter, the Car Counter service detects and counts cars in real-time.
 It's useful for monitoring traffic flow or parking lot occupancy.

+### Also the project has feedback page, complaint page and all are working .
 ## Getting Started

 To get started with this project, follow these steps: